 Different industries, including medical care, widely use Artificial intelligence (AI) and machine learning (ML) tools.
 One of the essential characteristics of AI-powered technologies is the possibility to identify, understand, and maintain visual data.
 This technology is called Computer Vision (CV).

-The essential goal of Computer Vision is to enable computers and systems to pull out valuable information from digital assets like photos, videos, and other data — and to act on or make recommendations based on that data.
+The essential goal of Computer Vision in healthcare is to enable computers and systems to pull out valuable information from digital assets like photos, videos, and other data — and to act on or make recommendations based on that data.

 Many customized Computer Vision medical applications already exist, beginning with image recognition and predictive analytics to individual electronic health records.
 CV in healthcare enables better quality of delivered medical services and the more efficient administration of medical facilities.

 A global standard for different medical images is Digital Imaging and Communications in Medicine.
 DICOM specifies a communication protocol and a file format (one to several images, a header with patient demographics, and technical image details) to guarantee that different companies can share data to achieve interoperability across the healthcare industry.